 To provide better security for its growing customer base, PSA has added a cost-free “SecureScan” service.
 The new imaging feature, which launched on the company’s website on May 10, 2019, involves taking front and back scans of PSA-encapsulated items with high-resolution scanners and making those images available on the PSA website.
-At present, the benefit is available to all customers across five different levels of service including Super Express, Walk-Through, Premium, Premium Plus and Premium Elite.
+At present, the benefit is available to all customers across six different levels of service including Regular Level, Super Express, Walk-Through, Premium, Premium Plus and Premium Elite.

 “This is a significant step to help collectors with security measures as well as marketing opportunities for their collectibles,” said PSA President Steve Sloan.

 “People can now view images of the exact item we authenticated, graded and encapsulated right on our Cert Verification page.
 This is extremely useful for those collectors looking to verify the details of an item, including its certification number, before they purchase it.”